yiisoft/assets/docs/guide/en/asset-bundles.md

 }
 ```

-Now we can use js `import` module like this
+Now we can use JavaScript `import` module like this:

 ```js
 import { createApp, defineComponent } from "vue";